• About TTT

 Davey Dogwood Park

-Nearing the end of the winter season, the redbuds have opened, and a pop of magenta sprinkles the park signaling the beginning of the annual blooming season.
+The redbuds have opened near the end of the winter season, and a pop of magenta sprinkles the park, signaling the beginning of the annual blooming season.
 The air is still crisp, and the scattered rain showers help bring new life to the area, encouraging new growth.

 The long vertical drive into the park is met with budding white blooms on both sides.
 Winding through the forest, with the window rolled down, a camera is set to video mode to capture the pops of white in an otherwise grey forest, slowly awakening.
-The lacy treetop canopy of the dogwood provides the perfect filter for the light.
+The dogwood’s lacy treetop canopy provides the perfect light filter.

-In the heart of the park, a beautiful open space hosts birdwatchers, nature lovers, and bloom aficionados.
+A beautiful open space in the park’s heart hosts birdwatchers, nature lovers, and bloom aficionados.
 Picnic blankets are scattered on the open lawn, and the smell of burgers cooking on the grill fills the expanse.
 The park is always an unexpectedly popular spot for locals and visitors, and it’s easy to sense why.
 A cluster of children plays flag football off in the distance as parents enjoy the legacy of Davey Dogwood Park.

 Fairy Garden In Davey Dogwood Park.
 Photo Credit: Visit Palestine